-The military has its own laws and regulations.
-All of which can be found in the Uniform Code of Military Justice (UCMJ).
-When a service members breaks the rules serious enough to require a legal hearing, the service member can request a Court Martial and be tried by a jury consisting of military officers, warrant officers, or one third enlisted members depending upon the the rank of the accused.
+The military has its own laws and regulations, all of which can be found in the Uniform Code of Military Justice (UCMJ).
+When a service member breaks the rules seriously enough to require a legal hearing, the service member can request a court-martial and be tried by a jury consisting of military officers, warrant officers, or enlisted members depending upon the rank of the accused.
 Lesser offenses will typically be heard by the accused chain of command.

-If a military member gets into trouble for a minor offense and it does not require a judicial hearing, Article 15 of the (UCMJ) allows for the commanding officer to decide the innocence or guilt and administer the punishment to the offender if necessary.
-Also known as Non-Judicial Punishment (NJP), the Article 15 hearing allows for the immediate chain of command of the UCMJ offender to handle "in house" the lesser offenses that do not require a trial or break other local or federal regulations.
+If a military member gets into trouble for a minor offense and it does not require a judicial hearing, Article 15 of the UCMJ allows for the commanding officer to decide the innocence or guilt and administer the punishment to the offender if necessary.
+Also known as Non-Judicial Punishment (NJP), the Article 15 hearing allows for the immediate chain of command of the UCMJ offender to handle "in-house" the lesser offenses that do not require a trial or break other local or federal regulations.

 If someone commits a punitive offense, an Article 15 proceeding is conducted.
-The offender can request a Court Martial if he/she feels that it is worth the risk of a higher punishment.
-The NJP / Article 15 hearing is more of a legal proceeding than a trial that involves the chain of command with references speaking either for or against the accused.
-The commander will hear the Article 15 proceeding if he/she feels the offense is too minor to warrant a full-blown court martial.
+The offender can request a court-martial if they feel that it is worth the risk of a higher punishment.
+The Article 15 hearing is more of a legal proceeding than a trial that involves the chain of command with references speaking either for or against the accused.
+The commander will hear the Article 15 proceeding if the offense is too minor to warrant a full-blown court-martial.

-It's best to think of Article 15 as a misdemeanor court, vs. a felony court (which would be more indicative of a court-martial).
-Below are the details of the Article 15 process:
+It's best to think of Article 15 as a misdemeanor court as opposed to a felony court (which would be more indicative of a court-martial).
+Below are the details of the Article 15 process.

-To initiate Article 15 action, a commander must have reason to believe that a member of his/her command committed an offense under the UCMJ.
+To initiate Article 15 action, a commander must have reason to believe that a member of their command has committed an offense under the UCMJ.
 Article 15 gives a commanding officer power to punish individuals for minor offenses.
-The term minor offense" has been the cause of some concern in the administration of NJP.
-The Manual for Courts Martial (MCM) indicate that the term "minor offense" means misconduct normally not more serious than that usually handled at summary court-martial (where the maximum punishment is thirty days' confinement).
+The term minor offense has been the cause of some concern in the administration of NJP.
+The Manual for Courts-Martial (MCM) indicates that the term "minor offense" means misconduct normally not more serious than that usually handled at summary court-martial (where the maximum punishment is thirty days' confinement).

-Part 1 - Nature of offense.
 The Manual for Courts-Martial indicates that, in determining whether an offense is minor, the "nature of the offense" should be considered.
-In military criminal law, there are two basic types of misconduct-disciplinary: Infractions and Crimes.
+In military criminal law, there are two basic types of misconduct: infractions and crimes.
 Disciplinary infractions are breaches of standards governing the routine functioning of society.